CatalystCode/project-fortis/README.md

 #### Preparing Docker

-This project runs entirely inside of Docker containers orchestrated by docker-compose, so please ensure thath you have installed Docker on your system, e.g. [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
+This project runs entirely inside of Docker containers orchestrated by docker-compose, so please ensure that you have installed Docker on your system, e.g. [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).

 We're using a volume mount to enable support for code hot-reload.
 As such,